okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/okta-expression-language/index.md

 ## Reference application and organization properties

-In addition to referencing user attributes, you can also reference application properties and the properties of your organization.
+In addition to referencing user attributes, you can also reference app properties and the properties of your org.
 To reference a particular attribute, specify the appropriate binding and the attribute variable name.
 The binding for an application is its name with `_app` appended.
 The app name can be found as described in the [profile attributes of an app user](#application-user-profile).

 ### Application properties